akumria/puppet-nullmailer/README.md

 Other things to modify are listed in the init.pp file

-Advacnced usage
+Advanced usage
 ---------------

-nullmailer is also able to use remote relay which are on different ports, require authentication, etc.
+nullmailer is also able to use a remote relay which is on a different port, requires authentication, etc.

-As the combination of options will vary widely between various hosts, instead an 'opts' variable is provided.
+As the combination of options will vary widely between various setups, instead an 'opts' variable is provided.

     class {'nullmailer':
         remoteopts => "--port=2525"